 1. Honours Bachelor in social work (in French)

 Honours Bachelor in Social Work

 This program trains specialists to provide services to individuals, groups and communities but to also have a solid grasp of both the theories and contexts of social work.
 This program provides professional training that allows them to work not only in various Franco-Ontarian institutions and communities, which is the School’s main focus, but elsewhere in Canada and around the world, an important consideration this era of globalization and labour mobility.

-The learning objectives at the BA level revolve around 3 core areas:
+The learning objectives at the Honours Bachelor level revolve around 3 core areas: